HiDef-Aerial-Surveying/stochLAB/README.md

 incorporation of new functionality, e.g. extra parameter sampling features, model expansions, etc.

-In addition, previous code underpinning key calculations for the extended model has been replaced by an alternative approach, resulting in significant gains in computational speed - over 30x faster than Masden’s code.
-This optimization is particularly beneficial under a stochastic context, when Band calculations are computed repeatedly.
+In addition, previous code underpinning core calculations for the extended model has been replaced by an alternative approach, resulting in significant gains in computational speed - over 30x faster than Masden’s code.
+This optimization is particularly beneficial under a stochastic context, when core calculations are called repeatedly during simulation.

 For a more detailed overview type `?stochLAB`, once installed!